Moamen-Abdelkawy/Analysis-of-AB-Test-Results/README.md

 - Sampling distribution was generated under the null (assuming that the new page is not effective or even worse).The analysis found that more than 90% of the samples generated during the simulation had diff above the observed value (p-value = 0.9012); hence, the study concluded that we can't reject the null.
 Meaning that the new page is ineffective or even worse in generating higher conversion rate.

-- Using a regression approach, the study acheived similar results.
+- Using a regression approach, the study achieved similar results.
 P-value associated with the slop was 0.190, indicating no statistical significance.

 - In addition, there was no evidence that users' countries affect the conversion rate.